 Your seeds should germinate in one week if the seeds are fresh.
 If they are not fresh, it may take longer (if at all).
 Once the seedlings appear, water only from below.
 In about a month, the seedlings will be large enough to transplant to a permanent container.

 While seed propagation is relatively easy, most gardeners have better success with growing a Desert Rose from cuttings.

 Take a cutting from the tip of a branch.
-Allow the cutting to dry out for a day or two, then wet the end of the desert rose cutting and dip it in rooting hormone.
-Stick the cutting into a well draining growing medium like perlite or sand mixed with soil.
-Water the cutting daily, making sure the water is able to drain out of the soil.
+Allow the cutting to dry out for a day or two, then wet the end of the Desert Rose cutting and dip it in rooting hormone.
+Stick the cutting into a well-draining growing medium like perlite or sand mixed with soil.
+Water the cutting daily, making sure the water can drain out of the soil.
 Use a spray bottle and mist the cutting daily as well.

 The cutting should take root in about 2 to 6 weeks.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus